SaqibArsalan/ToDO/README.md

 4. This will install all the dependencies that are required to run the application.
 5. On the terminal, type "node app.js"
 6. This will run the application.
-7. On the url of your browser type "http://localhost:3000/signUp.html"
+7. On the url of your browser type "http://localhost:3000/signUp.html".
+8. The deployed app is available and ready to use at: https://secret-dusk-37213.herokuapp.com/